ErVigue/TURNIP-HEAD/README.md

 # TURNIP-HEAD
-Small test for Java Script and CI
+Small test for Java Script and CI.
+This is a small app to practice CI/CD service
-Small changes